Connor Zilisch Ready For Double Duty Texas Debut

 In his previous outing with the team, Zilisch is coming off a victory at Bristol earlier this month, where he led 24 laps by staying out on a late race caution and not coming down to pit road for fresh tires.
 Interestingly, when piloting the Registix car as the main sponsor, Zilisch won at Pocono last summer by leading 34 laps and at Watkins Glen after leading 60 laps.

-NASCAR O’Reilly Auto Parts Series practice and qualifying are scheduled to take place Friday afternoon at 5 p.m.
+NASCAR O’Reilly Auto Parts Series practice and qualifying begin Friday at 5 p.m.
 ET, live on the CW App, weather permitting.
 Should qualifying get in, Zilisch will be the 24th car to go out in the qualifying order.
-The Andy’s Frozen Custard 340 is slated for 3:30 p.m./ET. live on the CW Network.
+You can watch the Andy’s Frozen Custard 340 at 3:30 p.m.
+ET. live on the CW Network.

-Meanwhile, on the Cup Series side, the young 19-year-old phenom is also making his first Cup Series Texas start, piloting the No. 88 Choice Privileges Chevrolet.
-It’ll be the third time this season Zilisch will drive the Choice Privileges machine with his most recent outings at Kansas and Martinsville.
-In those two starts with the sponsor, he finished 26th at Martinsville, three laps down, and 29th at Kansas, two laps down.
+Meanwhile, on the Cup Series side, the young 19-year-old phenom will be making his first Cup Series Texas start, piloting the No. 88 Choice Privileges Chevrolet.
+It’ll be the third time this season Zilisch will drive the Choice Privileges machine.
+His most recent outings occurred at Kansas and Martinsville.
+In those two starts with the sponsor, he finished 26th at Martinsville, three laps down.
+He finished 29th at Kansas, two laps down.

 While Zilisch may not have any starts at Texas, he is hopeful to have a solid result.